 Don’t know quite where to start the conversation in the next marketing meeting?

 Podcasts make marketing sense.
 Fewer people are reading.
-More people spend more time mobile devices, which means you need to adapt your content strategy to cater to these changes.
+More people spend more time mobile devices.
+This means you need to adapt your content strategy to cater to these changes.

 How people consume content is changing.
 People are watching less TV and switching to online platforms.
 And most people don’t have time to read articles.
 All this means it’s getting harder and harder to reach potential customers.